johnglover/simpl/readme.txt

 Introduction
 ------------

-Simpl is an open source library for sinusoidal modelling written in the Python programming language and making use of Scientific Python (SciPy).
+Simpl is an open source library for sinusoidal modelling written in C/C++ and Python, and making use of Scientific Python (SciPy).
 The aim of this project is to tie together many of the existing sinusoidal modelling implementations into a single unified system with a consistent API, as well as providing implementations of some recently published sinusoidal modelling algorithms, many of which have yet